 Clearsprings

 Many asylum seekers will be moved to ‘Initial Accommodation’ in Cardiff.
 Then within a matter of days they will be moved to ‘Dispersed Accommodation’ in another part of Wales.
-Currently, this could be Cardiff, Swansea, Newport or Wrexham.
+Currently, this could be Cardiff, Swansea, Newport, Wrexham or Bangor.
 The UK Government could ask ‘Clearsprings Ready Homes’ to move you at any time.
 This could be to another nation within the UK or another part of Wales.
 You are unlikely to be given more than a week or two to prepare for this change.
 Asylum seekers can ask not to be moved but the final decision will be taken by ‘Clearsprings Ready Homes’ and the UK Government.
 Sometimes there are very good reasons why you may need to stay in your current accommodation.
 You may be able to Find Help with this issue from a local organisation.

 The accommodation you are provided with will only meet a basic standard but it should be free, safe and secure.
 You may be required to share your accommodation with other asylum seekers who you do not know.